3 Ways to Get More Life Out of Your Video Marketing

 1. Create a Timeless Piece

-This one may seem fairly obvious but there are plenty of small things that can limit the useful life of your video strategy from the start.
+This one may seem fairly obvious but there are plenty of small things that can limit the useful life of your video production from the start.
 While the product or service you advertise might be a seasonal item, it’s important that the video doesn’t become inseperable from any one specific moment in time.
 For example – whenever possible, try to avoid referencing specific dates or years and using phrases like ‘next week’ or ‘tomorrow’ – all of which will make your videos harder to implement down the road.
 Knowledge is power.
 By simply avoiding the use of phrases that reference time during the scriptwriting process, you’ll end up with video content that has a useful life measured in months, instead of hours or days.

 There are, of course, obvious exceptions to this obvious rule.
 Sometimes the purpose of your video is to advertise a certain season, such as a store that sells Halloween costumes.
 Common sense would dictate that this store would create advertisements that would be forever linked to October 31 and only target people during the fall.
 The same could prove true for many other specific events or holidays.